stevedudek/Triangles/Documentation/Documentation.md

 The simulator should display the display the current show.
 The Triangles should light up.
 Check the Triangle lights against the Simulator to see whether you read the connections correctly.

 ## Show Controls

-**I don't know the stability of adjusting the Show Controller.
-If Processing shuts down, the Triangles stop working.
-Adjust the Show Controls sparingly (or go for broke).
-Likewise, there be disaster if a beer gets spilled on the laptop.**

 You can change the lighting in the following ways: